JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setFundingRole`

 Set new colony funding role.
+Can be called by root role or architecture role.

 **Parameters**